ls1intum/LEARN-Hub/docs/server/server-architecture.md

 ### Database Performance

 The relatively small expected dataset (hundreds of activities, thousands of users) allowed for straightforward relational design without extensive optimization.
 Indexes on commonly queried fields (activity name, user email) provide adequate performance for the expected scale.

+**Transaction Design**: Complex operations are implemented as atomic transactions to ensure data consistency.
+While this increases lock duration compared to multiple smaller transactions, the trade-off is acceptable given that these operations are infrequent (administrative tasks) and the benefits of guaranteed consistency outweigh the minimal performance impact.

 ## Deployment Architecture